- About Us

 AP and EEP (Early Entrance Programs): Saint Raphael Academy offers a rich and robust college-prep AP curriculum.
 We are proud to be the only Catholic coeducational school in Rhode Island to offer the Rhode Island College Early Admissions Program.

-Drama Awards: Winner of the State Drama Festival for 12 of the last 17 years.
+Drama Awards: Winner of 23 State Drama Festival titles.

 Athletic State Titles: 49